peerreynders/astro-wc-ssr-demo/README.md

 The *ownership (or nested) composition pattern* tends to also surface in the design of many Web Components.
 One issue is that the creation values (attributes) are limited to being strings for vanilla WCs.
 WC-based libraries will often work around this by providing library specific [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) which create the WC instance behind the scenes to then later provide that instance with any non-string values via its instance *properties*.
 However the fundamental issue remains.
 The "actor" *rendering* the component isn't necessary the component (or components) that needs to *communicate* with it during its lifetime within the application.

 That is why in this demo components **don't** *communicate* with one another.
 And while Web Components are `class`-based they are unabled to accept *any* constructor arguments.
-But thanks to the wonderful weirdness of JavaScript we call declare classes at runtime!
+But thanks to the wonderful weirdness of JavaScript we can declare classes at runtime!
 That way Web Component classes are not created until the necessary dependencies have been passed to the supporting [module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 Now this sequence of operations is followed:
 - the client side application is *resumed* with the `resume-data` found on the page
 - with the application primed, its services can be passed to create the necessary Web Component classes (e.g. `makeDefinition()`)
 - once the Web Component class is registered it can bind to the existing sites on the DOM but connects directly to the application services to